lordson-silver/V40-git-demo/README.md

 # V40-git-demo

-This the git demo for the preparation of the voyage 40 in [Chingu](https://chingu.io)
+This is the git demo for the preparation of the voyage 40 in [Chingu](https://chingu.io)
 # this is the file i modified

 Make some changes